RMITLibrary/easy_cite/markdown/rmitharvard.md

 When citing tables, graphs or other diagrams in the text of your work, you need to acknowledge them in two places:

 1. within the written body of your paper, as you would for a normal in-text reference, and

 2. in the table/figure layout (caption).

-Label tables sequentially as Table 1, Table 2 and so on, followed by a colon.
-Other graphs and diagrams are labelled as Figures.
+Label **tables** sequentially as **Table 1, Table 2** and so on, followed by a colon.
+Other **graphs and diagrams** are labelled sequentially as **Figure 1, Figure 2** and so on.

 Include a title that describes or explains the information in the table or diagram.
 Note, this is not italicised.

-Refer to a table or figure by its assigned number, not as the table or figure above or below or on page 3.
+Refer to a table or figure by its assigned number (e.g. Table 1, Figure 2), not as the "table/figure below" or "table/figure above" or "table/figure on page 3", for example.

 For tables, graphs and diagrams using published content, acknowledge the source below the table/figure number and title, on a new line.